 1. Assess your financial wellness.

 Look at all your finances.
 Be real with yourself and figure out your starting point.
 How much debt do you have?
-How much do you have in savings?
+Do you have money in savings?
 How many bills do you have to pay each month?
 Do you live on a budget?
 Do you have goals for your future?
 This is the time to hash it all out to become real with your situation and your financial well being.

 2. Identify areas that could use improvement.

 This is the point where you look at your finances and decide where you need to be better.
 Again you have to be real with yourself and make realistic changes.
 You then can make your budget if you haven’t already done so.
 Adjust those areas you need improvement on in your budget and make it all zero out.

 3. Set goals related to improvements you want to make.

 Set goals to when you want your debt paid off by.
 Make goals for what you want your future to be like and make a plan to make that happen.
-Write these goals down in a planner or a in a binder you look at often.
+Write these goals down in a planner or in a binder you look at often.
 I used the program in Dave Ramsey’s book Total Money Makeover to get our order of how to become financially stable.
 It is an excellent resource for helping you to be real with yourself.

 4. Record your progress.

 This is the part where you have to track your progress with your budget and other forms to see your financial wellness success.
 This is important because if you don’t see the progress, you will not see the benefits of working on your plan.
 Some things may not function on the timeline you have set up, but if you see the progress, you will be able to adjust the timelines and still feel good about what you have done.
 How you choose to track this is up to you, there is no right or wrong as long as you see the progress on your financial well being.